bogdan8z/AWSServerlessNETCore/README.md

 # AWS Serverless Application with Tests (.NET Core - C#) - Visual Studio

+This will create 2 AWS lamda functions that define 2 API endpoints which are accesible through API Gateway<br>
+GET /greetings<br>
+GET /students

 ### Prerequisites
 1. Create AWS user (only with access key) with admin rights and then generate an access key